1,374 related texts · 18 related myths · Page 3 of 29

 The Book of Jubilees, a text not found in the Hebrew Bible but considered sacred by some, gives us a peek behind the curtain, fleshing out stories we think we know.
 And one of thos...

-That’s the feeling you get reading the story of Tamar and Judah in the Book of Jubilees.
+Book of Jubilees turns to Judah and Joseph of Tamar.
 Remember Judah?
-One of Jacob’s sons, a key figure in the story of Joseph and his coat of ma...
+One of Jacob’s sons, a key figure in the story of Joseph and his coat of many colors.
+Well, his story doesn't e...